IberLabs/mailguard/README.md

     ./scripts/build.sh

+## How it works

+1. Connect to POP3/IMAP mailbox.
+2. Load dynamic ruleset from configuration file.
+3. Move trough the e-mail list evaluating dynamic rules.
+4. Perform configured action from a set of available actions: send e-mail, trigger webhook, integrations.

 ## Collaboration

-This project is on a early stage but any collaboration would be more than appreciated.
+This project is on an early stage but any collaboration would be more than appreciated.